stemrollerapp/stemroller/README.md

+_Wondering when your feature request or issue will be addressed?
+Please see the [StemRoller Roadmap](https://github.com/orgs/stemrollerapp/projects/1).
+Also, join our [Discord server](https://www.stemroller.com/chat) so we can communicate with you more directly_.

 # StemRoller

 StemRoller is the first free app which enables you to separate vocal and instrumental stems from any song with a single click!
 StemRoller uses Facebook's state-of-the-art [Demucs](https://github.com/facebookresearch/demucs) algorithm for demixing songs and integrates search results from YouTube.